 Causes of Prader-Willi syndrome

 Humans have 23 pairs of chromosomes, with one set inherited from each parent.
-Research indicates that missing genes on chromosome 15, contributed by the father, cause Prader-Willi syndrome.
+Research indicates that missing genes on the copy of chromosome 15 contributed by the father cause Prader-Willi syndrome.
 This can happen in four ways:

 - The copy of chromosome 15 contributed by the father is altered – usually, genes are deleted.
 This is the most common cause, accounting for between 60 and 70 per cent of cases.

-- The baby inherits two of the chromosomes from the mother, and none from the father.
+- The baby inherits two copies of chromosome 15 from the mother, and none from the father.
 This happens in about 25 to 30 per cent of cases.

 - A translocation occurs, which means some of the genes on the copy of chromosome 15 contributed by the father get shuffled around or swapped with genes from other chromosomes.